Anomalous Diffusion in the Square Soft Lorentz Gas: Model and methodology

 \section{Model and methodology}

 Our soft Lorentz gas is defined as a square lattice of circular scatterers modeled as a smooth Fermi potential:

 where $r_0$ is the effective radius of each scatterer and $\sigma$ is a softening parameter.
 For simplicity, we can choose the energy scale of the system in such a way that the potential amplitude of the scatterers is $V_0 = 1$.
 The lattice, unit cell and the potential profile of the scatterers are illustrated in Fig.~\ref{fig:geometry}.
-In Hartree atomic units ($r_0=m=1$), the total energy of the particle is set to be $E=1/2$, without losing generality.
+In Hartree atomic units ($r_0=m=1$), the total energy of the particle is set to be $E=1/2$.
+We expect the results obtained with this energy choice to be somewhat representative for all energies for which particles can escape the unit cell but, on the other hand, cannot cross the potential maxima ($V_0 = 1$).
+Above~$E = 1$, the energy-dependent diffusion exhibits partially somewhat different, novel features, as has been explored in detail for the triangular lattice~\cite{gilgallegos2019}.
 The periodic unit cell has a side length of $2r_0+w$, where $w$ is the nominal gap between the scatterers (measured at a half-maximum of the Fermi potential).
 Below we consider $w$ and $\sigma$ as the two main controlled parameters.
 The limit $\sigma\rightarrow 0$ corresponds to the conventional hard-wall Lorentz gas, whereas when~$\sigma$ is large, the system approaches the integrable cosine potential.

 Our main quantity of interest is the 2D diffusion coefficient $D$ given by

 where $\langle(\bm{r}(t)-\bm{r}(0))^2\rangle$ is the MSD for position $\bm{r}(t)$ of a particle at time $t$.
 Here the angular brackets denote a configurational ensemble average.
 In the case of normal diffusion, the MSD grows linearly in time, i.e., ${\rm MSD}\propto t$.
 Superdiffusion and subdiffusion are characterized by ${\rm MSD}\propto t^{\alpha}$ with $\alpha>1$ and $\alpha<1$, respectively, and ballistic motion corresponds to $\alpha=2$.
 We point out that Eq.~\eqref{eq:einstein} is only valid for {\em normal}, i.e., non-anomalous diffusion.
 In the following, however, we apply this definition numerically to various scenarios to identify anomalous diffusion, which will be analyzed separately.